top of page

 HISTORY

-England's Glory were formed in 1972, first dancing out in 1973 and are therefore one of the longest established ladies morris sides in the world!
+England's Glory was formed in 1972, first dancing out in 1973 and are therefore one of the longest established ladies morris sides in the world!
 (Apart from some of the Carnival Morris troupes of the North West that is! - but they are GIRLS, not LADIES!)

 englandsglory02.jpg